FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 ```

-3. **As a attendee, I want to choose when to enter or leave a chatroom, so that I only participate in conversations that interest me.**
+3. **As an attendee, I want to choose when to enter or leave a chatroom, so that I only participate in conversations that interest me.**
 **Value:** Must-Have
 **Effort:**  S
 **Acceptance Tests:**